Nolan1324/cryptopals-solves/sets/4/27/README.md

 ![](ch27.png)

 All of these channels are unbuffered, so sending on them blocks.
-Thus, we run the sender, receiver, and attacker each in seperate goroutines.
+Thus, we run the sender, receiver, and attacker each in separate goroutines.
 We use a `WaitGroup` to wait for all three goroutines to finish before exiting.

 ### Uni-directional channels